lovett/notifier/README.md

 # Notifier
-Notifier is a web service for sending yourself notifications.
+A web service for sending yourself notifications.

+It provides:
-It provides an HTTP endpoint you can send messages to, a browser-based interface for viewing them, and a webhook option for relaying messages to another service.
+  - an HTTP endpoint you can send messages to
+  - a browser-based interface for viewing them
+  - a webhook option for relaying messages to another service

-Unlike OS- or in-app notifications, Notifier is a standalone service geared toward self-hosted use.
+Unlike OS or in-app notifications, Notifier is a standalone service geared toward self-hosted use.

+## Container
+The application can run as a Podman or Docker container.
+To build the image, run `make image`.

 ## Configuration
 The server is configured through a small collection of environment